qachopal/newchopal/README.md

 •	The project Sturcture is as follows:

-    • Under the folder (src/test/java) ==>
+    • Under the folder (AppiumMobileTest/src/test/java) ==>
-         • 'base' package consist the 'TestBase' class which is using the setting the DesiredCapabilities, Porperties files, Driver etc.
+         • 'base' package consist the 'TestBase' class which is using the setting the DesiredCapabilities, Porperties files, Driver etc. and extend this class in all the above mentioned TestCases Classes.
          •  Test Cases are created under the folder (src/test/java/testcases):
          • 'utilities' package is used the common created uitlity classes.

-     • Under the folder (src/test/resources) ==>
+     • Under the folder (AppiumMobileTestsrc/test/resources) ==>
          • 'excel' folder consist the '.xlsx' file for reading the data from ".xlsx" file
          • 'logs' folder consist the 'Application.log' and 'Selenium.log' files for maintaing the user logs and System logs respectively
          • 'properties' folder consist the properties files.